 Most GP appointments are short.
-During usually a 5- 10 minute consultation a GP should listen to concerns, consider your symptoms and come to a working diagnosis and provide advice and treatment.
+During a 5- 10 minute consultation, a GP should listen to concerns, consider your symptoms, come to a working diagnosis, and provide advice and treatment.

-It is usually the GP who sees the first signs of a medical problem.
-Things can however go wrong.
-In our experience the most common causes of things going wrong are:-
+The GP usually sees the first signs of a medical problem.
+Things can, however, go wrong.
+In our experience, the most common causes of things going wrong are:-

-Some symptoms are what is known as a red flags – an indicator for a certain condition or treatment.
+Some symptoms are known as red flags – an indicator of a certain condition or treatment.
 Ignoring such symptoms can mean an opportunity to prevent a condition is lost.

 Just a few examples are:

-Intermenstrual bleeding (bleeding that occurs anytime outside of a woman’s menstrual cycle) being a possible sign of cervical cancer and requiring a physical examination to be carried out.
+- Intermenstrual bleeding (bleeding that occurs anytime outside of a woman’s menstrual cycle) is a possible sign of cervical cancer and requires a physical examination to be carried out.

-Loss of feeling to the legs and sudden incontinence can suggest the serious condition cauda equina
+- Loss of feeling in the legs and sudden incontinence can suggest the serious condition cauda equina

-Failure to act upon such signs, or failing to interpret abnormal tests mean an opportunity to treat or prevent can be missed.
+Failure to act upon such signs or failing to interpret abnormal tests means an opportunity to treat or prevent can be missed.